 The General Fund accounts for those funds loaned to the Agency in 1995 by the City and County for the initial funding of the FPRP activities.
-The City and County loans have been paid, therefore activity in this fund will remain minimal.
+The City and County loans have been paid, therefore activity in this fund remains minimal.

-Special Revenue Funds Appropriate operations and maintenance assessments are collected annually through property assessments and are deposited in the Maintenance and Operations Fund.
+Special Revenue Funds Appropriate operations and maintenance assessments are collected annually through property taxes and are deposited in the Maintenance and Operations Fund.
 These monies are limited to Operations and Maintenance (O&M) of the flood control structures built by the Agency.
 The annual budget for O&M is prepared in coordination with the San Joaquin County Public Works Department and approved by the Agency's Board of Directors.

-A budget of \$981,500 was considered appropriate this year (2013-14) for O&M. This is the third year the budget exceeds assessment revenue.
+A budget of \$1,074,000, which includes a \$100,000 surplus appropriation for emergencies, was considered appropriate for fiscal year 2014-15 for O&M. This is the fourth year the budget exceeds assessment revenue.
 The budget is impacted by an increase in levee maintenance to comply with stringent levee standards imposed by regulatory agencies.
-The Maintenance and Operations Fund had a balance of approximately \$4.2 million on June 30, 2014.
+The Maintenance and Operations Fund had a balance of approximately \$4.5 million on June 30, 2015.